AIF Taxation in India: Rules, Rates, and Investor Guide (2025)

 Regardless of the structure:

-• AIFs must file detailed statements with investors and the Income Tax Department (Forms 64C and 64D).
+• AIFs must file statements with investors and the Income Tax Department (Form 64C to investors; Form 64D to the department).

-• Investors need to include their share of income in their own ITRs.
+• Investors include their share of pass-through income in their ITRs.

 Category-wise Taxation of AIFs in India